NotMaster10/Game-Review-Sentiment-Analyzer-1.0/README.md

 6. Place the folder containing GRSA 1.0 files where you want it to stay.
 7. Select the app.py file in the GRSA 1.0 folder.
 Right-click and open "properties".
 8. Copy the "Location" field from this file.
-9. In Powershell type "Python"
+9. In Powershell type "Python " <-- Don't forget to add the space after "Python".
 10. Press ctrl+v to add program location.
 11. Type "\app.py" after the program location.
 12. Hit Enter to run the program.